Contact and social links at the bottom of the page.

 Originally from the Cincinnati area, I lived in Vienna, Austria for a long while, currently reside in beautiful Baltimore, and call Chicago my honorary fourth home.

-There's almost nothing I like more than a good novel, but a well-executed bit of problem solving comes close.
-I've always liked math, but, perhaps oddly, it always played second fiddle to a series of primary interests: physics, finance, economics, computational biology, and now this whole "data science" thing.
+I'm a fan of a good novel as well as a well-executed bit of problem-solving.
+I've always liked math, but, perhaps oddly, it always played second fiddle to a series of primary interests: physics, finance, economics, computational biology, behavioral analytics, and now this whole "data science" thing.
 If only I could do everything, and be everywhere...

 That time I did a probabilistic analysis of world records and elite performances in track and field, was published right before the 2012 Olympic Games and was interviewed and quoted in two articles on insidescience.org.